raspberrypilearning/apple-vs-tomato/en/step_1.md

 --- collapse ---

 ---
-title: License
+title: Licence
 ---

-We’d like to thank [Samuel Cortinhas](https://www.kaggle.com/datasets/samuelcortinhas/apples-or-tomatoes-image-classification/data){:target="_blank"} for the concept and images for this project.
+We would like to thank [Samuel Cortinhas](https://www.kaggle.com/datasets/samuelcortinhas/apples-or-tomatoes-image-classification/data){:target="_blank"} for the concept and images for this project.

 --- /collapse ---